 Bridges made using porcelain or ceramic can be matched to the colour of your own natural teeth.
 In areas of your mouth under less stress, such as your front teeth, a cantilever bridge may be used.
 These are used when there are teeth on only one side of the open space.
-By having a bridge placed, your greatly reduce the risk of gum disease and can help correct some bite issues and improve speech.
+By having a bridge placed, you greatly reduce the risk of gum disease and can help correct some of the bite issues and improve speech.

 - Fast- Bridges can be made quickly to close a gap.
 A temporary can usually be made the same day.

 - Long Lasting- They can last many years if the teeth are cared for.

 - Good Appearance- They can look great- just like your own

 - Feel Good- They usually feel like your own teeth.

 - Secure- Can be suitable even where some teeth are wobbly and can help to splint them together.

 - Drilling- Often the teeth will require some drilling to make space for the restoration.
 This can make it less suitable for younger patients.

 - Root Canal- Any tooth preparation can potentially require root canal treatment in rare cases.